richardeoin/vlf-remote-hardware/README.md

 [WM8737 ADC](http://www.wolfsonmicro.com/documents/uploads/data_sheets/en/WM8737.pdf)
 is used to record the Very Low Frequency (VLF) signals.
-Although this ADC is intended for audio applications it is perfectly adequate for very low frequency RF signal due to its high gain preamplifiers.
+Although this ADC is intended for audio applications it is perfectly adequate for very low frequency RF signals due to its high gain preamplifiers.
 It features low power operation and easily available, probably due to it being
 [used in the Microsoft Kinect](http://techon.nikkeibp.co.jp/english/NEWS_EN/20101205/187927/).